 The third type of light quality is when, either soft or hard, light is reflected.
 Without boggling your mind with maths and physics, Sir Issac Newton’s Inverse Square Law states that light falls off evenly over a given distance.

-This means that as the light gets further away from its source it gets weaker.
-Therefore when light is bounced off a surface and changes direction it reduces in brightness immediately.
+This means that as light gets further away from its source it gets weaker.
+Therefore, when light is bounced off a surface and changes direction it reduces in brightness immediately.

 You can reflect light by pointing your initial source towards a wall or surface with reflective properties.
 Mirrors, glass, metallics, highly polished plastics and marble etc will all reflect light well.